top of page

 She said, "you do not care", I know, I do not care"

-The album ends in an optimistic tone with a relationship that began as a friendship and continued into a romantic relationship of love "Please Take Me Home".
+The album concludes on an optimistic note, featuring a relationship that started as a friendship and evolved into a romantic love story in "Please Take Me Home".

 "Please take me home